rknightuk/alfred-workflows/readme.md

 ## Setting up the backup script

-[`backup.sh`](backup.sh) generates this readme file as well as backing up my workflows (and only mine, don't post other peoples workflows to your own repositories).
+[`backup.js`](backup.js) generates this readme file as well as backing up my workflows (and only mine, don't post other peoples workflows to your own repositories).
 The script works by doing the following:

 - Looping through all workflows in my Alfred workflow directory
 - If it has my bundle ID in the plist file, it extracts the metadata using `PListBuddy`, adds it to the first list below, then zips the workflow as an `.alfredworkflow`